biensurerodezee/bible/README.md

 # Endpoints

-## Bible
+## By Language and Bible Books

-To access the Bible translations, use the following endpoint (find the right book-id beneeth):
+To access specific books within a Bible version, use this endpoint:

 ```
 https://raw.githubusercontent.com/biensurerodezee/bible/main/{language}/{book-id}/{book-id}.json